REQUEST INFO APPLY

 Writing for Television I

-Writing for Television I introduces the student to the fundamentals of screenwriting in the world of television drama.
-It is a fast-paced, intensive workshop program that allows the student to develop the knowledge and skills required to originate and develop a concept for television programs, and to develop these concepts into story outlines and treatments.
+The subject, Writing for Television I, introduces the student to the fundamentals of screenwriting in the world of television drama.
+It is a fast-paced, intensive workshop program that allows the student to develop the knowledge and skills required to originate and develop a concept for television programs, and to develop their concept into story outlines and a television bible.
+Students engage regularly in workshops and discussions with peers to develop their concepts.

 back to top